Deadline Extended to 11:59 pm EST February 8th!

-SHEA will be accepting abstracts to be presented at SHEA Spring 2017 Conference.
+SHEA will be accepting abstracts to be presented at the SHEA Spring 2021 Conference.
 Registrants are encouraged to submit focused scientific abstracts related to healthcare epidemiology, surveillance, implementation science and patient safety, and prevention strategies.

 General Information | Types of Abstract Presentations

 Abstract and Author Requirements | Resolution of Personal Conflicts of Interest